BALLOON LAUNCH 101

 The vast majority of the time, we provide the helium for the launch.
 On rare occasions, the teacher’s school has either provided or offered to pay for the helium.
 Although we welcome such offers, we certainly do not require our host schools to do this.
 Indeed, our annual budget accounts for the helium we purchase for these launches.
 As of 2019, the cost to rent helium tanks in Wyoming for a single launch can be quite high, in excess of $150/tank.

 We have worked with multiple helium suppliers over the years.
 Several of them are in Laramie, including one on the UW campus.
 Two of the larger suppliers in the area, each with many branches across Wyoming and surrounding states, are Airgas and Norco.
-We could also get helium from smaller local welding supply stores if needed.
+We sometimes get helium from our local welding supply store.

 DELIVERY AND SAFETY